For the most part, you may not even realize you are wasting money on these goods and services. So, you might actually be the victim here.

 Nowadays, I don’t even attempt shopping at these stores without a grocery list.

 Yes, my grocery list in one hand and a pen in another.
-If you’re looking for a blank grocery list download these!
-They’re on the house!
+If you’re looking for a blank grocery list download this one – it’s on the house!

-Use these grocery lists to help you stick to your grocery budget and save time grocery shopping.
+Use this grocery list to help you stick to your grocery budget and save time grocery shopping.